Fuchs Lubricants, a global manufacturer of automotive and industrial lubricants, is making big moves towards a cleaner, more energy-efficient future.

 The Large Energy User Electrification Support program is a $1.6 million scheme which helps Victorian commercial and industrial gas users identify ways they can electrify their operations to reduce energy use, cost and emissions.

-Using a $49,000 grant through the program, Fuchs undertook a feasibility study.
 The study compared three potential electrification options: replacing gas boilers with electric ones, upgrading its thermal oil heating system, and installing an air-sourced heat pump to pre-heat base oils.

-The study found that the air-sourced heat pump was the best choice, offering the greatest efficiency, cost savings, and ease of installation
+The study found that the air-sourced heat pump was the best choice, offering the greatest efficiency, cost savings, and ease of installation.

 The air-sourced heat pump upgrade could save Fuchs: